stgm/course-site/README.md

 * Setting a `DROPBOX_KEY` and `DROPBOX_SECRET` will allow the admin user to connect their Dropbox account to the course site.

+* Setting an `COURSESITE_API_TOKEN` will allow another website to import some data from a special endpoint.

 (The next doesn't work yet, thank you.)

 * Setting a `CAS_BASE_URL` is needed for authentication.
 You can optionally set a `CAS_FAKE_USER` to prevent CAS roundtrips during testing.

 * Setting a valid `GITHUB_TOKEN`, `GITHUB_OWNER` and `GITHUB_REPO` will log
   the application errors to the `course-site` repository on GitHub.

-* Setting an `API_TOKEN` will allow another website to import some data from a special endpoint.

 * Setting a `MAILER_ADDRESS`, `MAILER_DOMAIN`, `MAILER_USERNAME` and `MAILER_PASSWORD` will allow mails to be sent to users.